pjkreutzer/eose10/eose10-website/index.md

 The report also stresses that in order to realize the potential, changes across the entire supply chain are needed, including waste management.
 This includes changes in growing of food, processing of food, its transport and disposal.
-The technologies involved range from digitalization or different coolants to gene technology [@pathak2022TechnicalSummary 111-112].
+The technologies involved range from digitization or different coolants to gene technology [@pathak2022TechnicalSummary 111-112].

 ### Mobility